zhangyuang/node-ffi-rs/README.md

 // The above code will return a object include three fields include errnoCode, errnoMessage, and the foreign function return value
 // { errnoCode: 22, errnoMessage: 'Invalid argument (os error 22)', value: -1 }
 ```

+## Memory Management

+It's important to free the memory allocations during a single ffi call prevent memory leak.

+What kinds of data memory are allocated in this?

+- call parameters in Rust environment which are allocated in the heap like `String`
+- return value which in C environment which are allocated in the heap like `char*`

+At default, `ffi-rs` will free all of memory both call parameters and return value(except functionConstructor).

+In some cases, the called c function also free memory has been allocated after ffi-call will cause repeated release error.

+For avoid this error, there are two ways to prevent `ffi-rs` free memory automatically

+- set `freeResultMemory: false` when call `load` method

+If you set freeResultMemory to false, `ffi-rs` will not release the return result memory which was allocated in c environment

+- Use `DataType.External` as paramsType or retType

+If developers use `DataType.External` as paramsType or retType, please use `freePointer` to release the memory of pointer when this memory is no longer in use. ref [test.ts](./test.ts#170)

 ## runInNewThread